 One of the benefits of being a small, customer owned and oriented business is that credit unions can offer lower interest rates on loans and credit cards.
 Many large banks make a significant portion of their money off of accrued interest, so it’s in their favor to hike up the interest rate.
 As they’re non-profit, credit unions won’t raise the interest just to make a profit.

 Higher Interest Rate on Savings Accounts

 Just as they can offer lower interest rates on loans, credit unions can also offer higher interest rates on savings, checking, and money market accounts.
-Interest rates at banks are usually around 2% or 3%, but credit unions typically offer at least twice that amount.
+Interest rates at banks are usually under 1%, but credit unions typically offer at least twice that amount.
 Banks are in the business of making money, so they’re not interested in giving more of it away to you.
 As a non-profit organization, credit unions can’t keep any of the money, which means you benefit by receiving a higher interest rate.

 You Save Money

 The biggest reason why credit unions are better than banks is because you save money when you use them!
 With better interest rates and eliminated or reduced fees, you’re earning and saving more money.
 Banks are more interested in charging you fees for your products, but the customer oriented credit unions are more focused on keeping your finances happy.